-- a.
+a.
 Flight testing will conclude during 1968.
-Mated flights have demonstrated the ability of the B-52 to carry the D-21 to drop speed, evaluated the effect of sub-sonic speeds on drone systems; and established the effect on B-52 performance, stability, and handling characteristics and structural integrity when carrying one/two D-21's. - b.
-The data to be accumulated and number of flights prior to separation is to be determined by the contractor.
+One drone (not one of the 15 referred to earlier) has been used extensively in static tests.
+Mated flights have demonstrated the ability of the B-52 to carry the D-21 to drop speed, evaluated the effect of sub-sonic speeds on drone systems, and established the effect on B-52 performance, stability, and handling characteristics and structural integrity when carrying one/two D-21's.

+The data to be accumulated and number of flights prior to separation b. is to be determined by the contractor.
 Several drones have been especially instrumented and are available for the test phase.
 Instrumentation includes photo recording panels and FM/FM telemetry systems for recording/transmission of those data needed to establish performance and verify profile capability.
 Specifically, booster operation, navigation tolerances, range capability, adherence to programmed flight, engine performance, sensor performance, and recovery operations will be demonstrated and/or established.
 Each free flight will be programmed for accomplishment of the maximum test objectives and unless other programs interfere, each will be a full range effort.
-At least one separation will be preceded by an 18-hour mated flight to establish INS. rate error and the effects of cold soak.
+At least one separation will be preceded by a 15-hour mated flight to establish INS rate error and the effects of cold soak.
 The R&D flights will be scheduled for the PMR; separation to occur just off the California coast or Hawaii with recovery in a predesignated area.
 Camera operation probably will be demonstrated over the Pacific Ocean.
 Tests will be programmed for areas where relatively uninhabited islands can be overflown.
 With the addition of resolution targets on these islands, an accurate reading of camera resolution will be possible.